agarwalmanvi/agarwalmanvi.github.io/_news/announcement_1.md

 ---
 layout: post
 title: I completed my Master's degree with a Cum Laude distinction!
-You can read more about my thesis in this post.
 date: 2020-12-15 16:11:00-0400
 inline: false
 ---

 My thesis was titled: "Credit Assignment for Surrogate Gradient Learning Rules in Spiking Neural Networks".

+***

 I was supervised by [Prof. dr. Lambert Schomaker](https://www.ai.rug.nl/~lambert/) and [Prof. dr. Tamalika Banerjee](https://www.rug.nl/staff/t.banerjee/cv?lang=en).

-It was graded with a 9.
+The thesis was graded with a 9.
 You can find the abstract below.

 ***